 Study of the physiological aspects of human performance including basic nutrition and the metabolic, endocrine, neuromuscular, respiratory, and cardiovascular responses to exercise.
-Prerequisites: BIO 221, 222.
+Lecture and laboratory, Prerequisites: BIO 221, 222.

 Internship

 A field work practicum proposed by the student, involving experience pertinent to physical education, exercise science or health fitness management.
 Pass/No Pass grade.
 Prerequisite: Instructor consent.